Home AsiaOn the olive oil trail in Anatolia, Turkey

 Published: Updated:

 The last time I set foot in Turkey was over 10 years ago.
-Back then, I discovered the complex, sprawling beauty of Istanbul, a megalopolis among megalopolises with a history as rich as Rome’s.
-In 2022, I headed toward new horizons, across the Bosphorus (in Anatolia) for a road-trip-style journey from the Northwest to the Southwest of Turkey.
-My trip never took me very far from the Aegean Sea, and its goal was to learn more about the ancient culture of olive oil, while also discovering the territory’s ancient wonders and its rich gastronomy.
-This guiding thread allowed me, alongside international journalists, to roam the sumptuous ruins of Ephesus, touch a 3,200-year-old olive tree, and taste numerous culinary specialties.
+At that time, I discovered the complex and sprawling beauty of Istanbul, a megalopolis among megalopolises with a history as rich as Rome’s.
+In 2022, I headed toward other horizons, on the other side of the Bosphorus (in Anatolia) for a road trip from the North-West to the South-West of Turkey.
+My journey never took me very far from the Aegean Sea and aimed to teach me more about the ancient culture of olive oil, but also to discover the territory’s antique wonders and its rich gastronomy.
+This guiding theme allowed me, alongside international journalists, to roam the sumptuous ruins of Ephesus, touch a 3200-year-old olive tree, and even taste numerous culinary specialties.

-It is about this journey that I will talk to you in this article, following a logic by province (Izmir in the North, Aydın in the “middle,” and Muğla in the South).
-Each time, I will tell you what you can do on-site, with my recommendations for where to sleep and where to eat.
+It is this journey that I will tell you about in this article, following a logic by province (Izmir in the North, Aydın in the “middle”, and Muğla in the South).
+Each time, I will tell you about what you can do on-site, along with my recommendations on where to sleep and where to eat.

-I arrived by plane from Istanbul at Izmir airport to start my journey in the Northwest of Anatolia (the Asian part of Turkey) through the province of the same name as the city, which is a must-visit destination for history lovers.
-Izmir possesses genuine archaeological treasures, housing the remains of ancient Greek, Roman, and Byzantine cities.
-It is also a province rich in beautiful landscapes and good spots to discover Turkish gastronomy.
+I arrived by plane from Istanbul to Izmir airport to begin my journey in the North-West of Anatolia (the Asian part of Turkey) through the province of the same name as the city, which is a must-visit destination for all history lovers.
+Izmir possesses true archaeological treasures, housing the remnants of ancient Greek, Roman, and Byzantine cities.
+It is also a province rich in beautiful landscapes and with great spots to discover Turkish gastronomy.

-Urla is a very lovely city, which thrived under the Lydians and Persians before being integrated into the Roman Empire.
-The city is known for its wine and olive oil production, as well as for being the birthplace of Greek poet George Seferis, a Nobel Prize winner in literature.
-Nowadays, it’s very pleasant to stroll through the lively streets full of small shops.
-A certain sweetness of life emanates from the city.
+Urla is a very pretty town that prospered under the Lydians and Persians before being integrated into the Roman Empire.
+The city is known for its wine and olive oil production, as well as for being the birthplace of Greek poet George Seferis, a Nobel Prize in Literature winner.
+Nowadays, it is very pleasant to wander through the lively streets with plenty of small shops.
+A certain sweetness of life radiates from the city.

-Cobbled alley in Urla, Turkey, with outdoor cafe and colorful mural.
+Cobbled alley in Urla, Turkey, with outdoor cafe terrace and colorful mural.

-I recommend you take a trip to the Urla Iskelesi port where you can see the fishermen preparing their boats and hauling in the day’s catch under the always-interested gaze of local cats.
-In addition to witnessing the daily life of these fishermen, it is a perfect opportunity to photograph the most appreciated beings of the internet installed in every nook and cranny of the port.
+I recommend you take a trip to the Urla Iskelesi port where you can see the fishermen preparing their boats and bringing in the day’s last catch under the always very interested eyes of the local cats.
+In addition to witnessing the daily life of these fishermen, it is a perfect opportunity to photograph the most appreciated beings on the internet settled in every nook and cranny of the port.

 Urla, Izmir